mstksg/inCode/copy/entries/typed-lc-1.md

 *   More likely than not to be very trivial in a language with actual dependent types, like Idris.

+Furthermore, this post isn't exactly "beginner friendly" :)  It contains mention of a lot of type-level tools, including GADTs, type-level lists, singletons, etc.  I'll try to explain the more out-there things, but just be aware that this isn't as hands-holding as most of my posts!
+That's because this is less of a tutorial and more of a journal of my current struggles.

 The motivation
 --------------